cyclr/docs/pages/v2/03-templates/03-create-cycle-template/04-add-custom-fields.md

 </section>
 <section class="card">

-## Example Field Locations
+## Example field locations

-If you only have a few fields, you may want to add them manually.
+If you only have a few fields, such as in the example response below, you can add the fields manually.

-Taking the following example Response:

 ```JSON
 {